 In Sweden, Copperstone Resources AB continues to advance work on the Viscaria Copper Project.
-Copperstone's share price has increased significantly recently and Sunstone's current ~25 per cent stake is valued at ~A\$25.5 million.
+Copperstone's share price has increased significantly recently and Sunstone's current ~25 per cent stake is valued at ~A\$22.5 million.
 Sunstone's shares are under escrow to 9th September 2020, after which Sunstone has greater flexibility in monetising this investment, if required.
-Sunstone remains optimistic regarding its investment in Copperstone given recent very encouraging drilling results from the Viscaria Project (see ASX announcement dated 24 March 2020), and an increasing copper price environment.
-Sunstone has further exposure to success at Viscaria, with Copperstone to make a Stage 2 payment to Sunstone of 20 MSEK (~A\$3.1 million) and issue Sunstone an additional 46 million COPP B shares (valued at ~A\$7.3 million) upon issuance of an Environmental Permit for the development of Viscaria.
+Sunstone has further exposure to success at Viscaria, with Copperstone to make a Stage 2 payment to Sunstone of 20 MSEK (~A\$3.2 million) and issue Sunstone an additional 46 million COPP B shares (valued at ~A\$6.5 million) upon issuance of an Environmental Permit for the development of Viscaria.